jakobtroidl/OpenVinoClassification/Readme.md

 - all evaluation related sources have been completley developed by me, all other sources are based on the samples provided by OpenVino, but they are strongly customized for our needs by me

 - Please note that the `benchmark_app` was not developed by me.
 It is just a sample that comes with OpenVino.

+## Troubleshoots
+ - reinitialize OpenVino using `source /opt/intel/openvino/bin/setupvars.sh`
+ - if you get an error similar to `cant initialize NC device, does not appear after boot` try to unplug the Neural Compute Stick and plug it in again.
+This will solve the error 90% of the time.